calikMartin/csas-sdk-demo-ios/README.md

 3) Enter into cloned directory using command `cd csas-sdk-demo-ios`.

-4) Run command `git submodule init` to initialize required git submodules.

-5) Run command `git submodule update` to update required git submodules.

-6) Run command `carthage update --platform iOS` to download and set up dependencies and build schemes.
+4) Run command `carthage bootstrap --platform iOS` to download and set up dependencies and build schemes.
 This may take a minute or two and patience is the key to get everything working.

 # Usage

 ## Running CSAS SDK Demo

-To see how the demo application works, just open the project `CSSDKTestApp.xcodeproj` in Xcode.
+To see how the demo application works, just open the project `CSSDKDemo.xcodeproj` in Xcode.

-Implementation of the application is in group `CoreSDKTestApp`.
+Implementation of the application is in group `CSSDKDemo`.
 Pay special attention to `AppDelegate.swift` and `MainViewController.swift` to see how the frameworks are configured and used.

-To run the app in Simulator or on your hardware, simply run the scheme `CSSDKTestApp`.
+To run the app in Simulator or on your hardware, simply run the scheme `CSSDKDemoApp`.

 ## Developing against CSAS SDK